peplau/Sitecore-IoT-Hub/documentation/README.md

 ### Azure account

-1. If you don't have yet, create an Azure account and access https://portal.azure.com/
+* If you don't have yet, create an Azure account and access https://portal.azure.com/

 ### Create Azure IoT Hub

-2. Create a new Azure IoT Hub by following [this step-by-step](https://www.techrepublic.com/article/how-to-create-an-iot-hub-in-microsoft-azure/) (this step-by-step)
+* Create a new Azure IoT Hub by following [this step-by-step](https://www.techrepublic.com/article/how-to-create-an-iot-hub-in-microsoft-azure/) (this step-by-step)

 ### Prepare Azure Cloud Shell

-3. Open the Azure Cloud Shell - Select the Cloud Shell button on the menu bar at the upper right in the Azure portal.
+* Open the Azure Cloud Shell - Select the Cloud Shell button on the menu bar at the upper right in the Azure portal.
     ![Open Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/includes/media/cloud-shell-try-it/hdi-cloud-shell-menu.png "Open Azure Cloud Shell")

-4. Run the following command to add the Microsoft Azure IoT Extension for Azure CLI to your Cloud Shell instance.
+* Run the following command to add the Microsoft Azure IoT Extension for Azure CLI to your Cloud Shell instance.

     ```sh
     az extension add --name azure-iot
     ```

-### Map IoT Hub on Sitecore
+### Map IoT Hub in Sitecore

-5. Create a new IoT Hub on Sitecore to map to your Azure IoT Hub under /sitecore/system/Modules/IoT Hub/Hubs Make sure the "Hub Name" field has the exact same name of your Azure IoT Hub
+* Create a new IoT Hub on Sitecore to map to your Azure IoT Hub under /sitecore/system/Modules/IoT Hub/Hubs Make sure the "Hub Name" field has the exact same name of your Azure IoT Hub

-6. Configure the IoT Hub on Sitecore by filling the 4 fields as seen below:
+* Configure the IoT Hub on Sitecore by filling the 4 fields as seen below:

     ![IoT Hub Configured](images/IoT-Hub-Configuration.jpg?raw=true "IoT Hub Configured")